 rmpSyncTime – This optional floating-point number indicates a future time (i.e., later than currentTime) on the media presentation timeline of the presentation currently being played by the RMP (in seconds, relative to the media presentation time given by startDate as specified in the Query RMP Media Time API, Section 9.13.1) at which the action specified by operation should be performed.
 If rmpSyncTime is not specified, the action indicated by operation should begin playing immediately.
 If rmpSyncTime has the value -1.0, the action indicated by operation should be performed when the end of the presentation currently being played by the RMP is reached.
 (The end of the presentation is considered to occur when no further presentation description is indicated.)

-endOperation – This optional string indicates what the RMP shall do when it reaches the end of the MPD presentation.
+endOperation – This optional string indicates what the RMP shall do when it reaches the end of the MPD presentation containing one of stopRmp, pauseRmp or resumeService.
 The values shall be as defined for the parameter, operation.
 If this parameter is absent the default value shall be resumeService.